 Students are provided with advice on employment and training options throughout the delivery of the program.

 Job roles and titles may vary across different industry sectors.
 This qualification provides a pathway to work as a commercial cook in organisations such as restaurants, hotels, clubs, pubs, cafés, and coffee shops.
+(AAIC does not guarantee an employment outcome, licence, or accreditation at the completion of this qualification).

 Pathways for further studies